kerialexander/panda-challenge-1/README.md

 Python programming language was used to create the code for this project in Visual Studio Code.

 # Resources
-I received assistance with importing the starter files into the terminal and creating a copy of the starter code.
+I received assistance with importing the starter files into the terminal and creating a copy of the starter code to ensure that I did not alter the starter code.
+I labeled the starter code accordingly and placed my code in the copy of the starter code file.
 I attended office hours after class to troubleshoot a segment of my code in Part 2 of the challenge.
 I also attended a tutoring session to receive assistance with the .map function.